rayxuan2000/rayxuan2000.github.io/_pages/cv.md

 Education
 ======
-* University of California, San Diego    CA, US                                                     2023.9-2025.5 (expected)
+* **University of California, San Diego**
-  * Master in Electrical and Computer Engineering                                                               GPA: 3.6/4
+  * Master in Electrical and Computer Engineering, 2023.9-2025.5 (expected)
+  * GPA: 3.6/4
   * Core coursework: Programming for Data Analysis, Probability and Statistics for Data Science, Scientific Data Analysis and Statistical Learning, Introduction to Visual Learning, Web Mining and Recommender Systems
-* Southeast University    Jiangsu, China                                                                      2019.8-2023.6
+* **Southeast University**
-  * Bachelor in Information Engineering (with honored degree)                                                   GPA: 3.75/4
+  * Bachelor in Information Engineering (with honored degree), 2019.8-2023.6
+  * GPA: 3.75/4

 Project experience
 ======